opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 To integrate Mapbox basemaps:

-1. Go to the Mapbox website, logged in.
+1. Go to the Mapbox website and log in.
-2. In the `Mapbox account page <https://account.mapbox.com/connected-apps/>`_, either copy the Default Public Token, or create a new Public Token and copy it.
-This will be used by Opendatasoft to display maps on the behalf of the user's own Mapbox account.
+2. In the `Mapbox account page <https://account.mapbox.com/connected-apps/>`_, either copy the Default Public Token or create a new Public Token and copy it.
+This will be used by Opendatasoft to display maps on behalf of the user's own Mapbox account.
 3. Go back to the **Look & feel > Data Visualizations** subsection of the Opendatasoft's domain back office.
 4. In the **Basemaps** configuration, click on "Mapbox integration" to expand the related configurations.
 5. Paste the Public Token in the textbox.
 A message will confirm whether the access token is valid or not.

-Using the basemaps table, it is now possible to select one of Mapbox's default styles, or add one of your own custom Mapbox basemaps:
+Using the basemaps table, it is now possible to select one of Mapbox's default styles or add one of your own custom Mapbox basemaps:

    - In case of a "Tileset", enter the "Tileset ID" (which is usually under the form `accountname.identifier`)
    - In case of a map style created using Mapbox Studio, enter the map identifier (usually under the form `accountname/identifier`), which is the last part of the "Style URL" provided by Mapbox
-     (for example `mapbox://styles/opendatasoft/abcdefg12345678` means the map identifier is `opendatasoft/abcdefg12345678`).
+     (for example, `mapbox://styles/opendatasoft/abcdefg12345678` means the map identifier is `opendatasoft/abcdefg12345678`).

 .. image:: images/basemaps_mapbox-custom-tiles.png